Types of Treatment for Opiate Addiction

 Whether a person is at the beginning stages of addiction or has a long drug abuse history, detoxification treatment for opiate addiction marks the first stage of the recovery process.
 Detoxification means stopping drug use altogether so brain and body processes can resume normal functioning on their own.

-Detoxification treatment entails round-the-clock monitoring and support to give a person the best chance of making it through this essential first stage.
+Detoxification typically includes round-the-clock monitoring and support to give a person the best chance of making it through this essential first stage without relapsing.
 During this time, a person receives medication treatment and counseling services to help relieve some of the physical and emotional discomfort that results when drug use stops.

-Anyone coming off a severe addiction problem will likely require the type of intense treatment provided by inpatient and residential programs once he or she completes the detox stage.
-Long-term addictions can cause chronic medical conditions to develop along the way, such as diabetes and heart disease.
-Under these conditions, treatment for opiate addiction should provide the type of comprehensive medical care and addiction treatment provided by inpatient programs.
-Otherwise, residential programs focus specifically on treating the addiction problem.
+Anyone stopping drug use who has a severe addiction problem will likely require more intense treatment provided by inpatient and residential programs once the detox stage is completed.
+Long-term addictions can trigger chronic medical conditions, such as diabetes and heart disease.
+Under these conditions, treatment for opiate addiction should provide comprehensive medical care and addiction treatment typically found in an inpatient program.

-According to Pennsylvania State University, both inpatient and residential programs operate as live-in facilities and pick up where detox leaves off in terms of addressing the psychological aftereffects of addiction.
-For both inpatient and residential programs, treatment for opiate addiction includes the following services:
+Both inpatient and residential programs are live-in options and pick up where detox leaves off in terms of addressing the psychological aftereffects of addiction.
+For inpatient and residential programs, treatment for opiate addiction usually includes the following services:

 Outpatient

 For the most part, outpatient-based treatment for opiate addiction employs the same interventions as residential programs without requiring a person to live at the facility for the duration of treatment.
-Outpatient programs offer considerably more flexibility in terms of allowing patients to schedule treatment around their existing schedules.
+Outpatient programs offer considerably more flexibility, allowing patients to schedule treatment around their existing responsibilities.

-Someone at the early stages of addiction would be best suited for outpatient treatment, especially if he or she still has work and/or family obligations to meet.
-Ultimately, a good candidate for outpatient care can still function in daily life and has managed to maintain a certain degree of control over drug use.
+Someone at the early stages of addiction is best suited for outpatient treatment, especially if they still have work and/or family obligations to meet.
+Ultimately, a good candidate for outpatient care can continue to function in daily life and has managed to maintain a certain degree of control over drug use.

 Considerations

-The types of treatment for opiate addiction offer a wide range of programs from which to choose; however, your overall treatment needs determine what type of program will work best for you.
-In other words, someone who’s lost his or her job or marriage as a result of opiate addiction should not even consider outpatient care as the likelihood of relapse and continued drug use is all but guaranteed.
+The types of treatment for opiate addiction offer a wide range of programs from which to choose; however, your overall treatment needs determine the type of program that works best for you.
+In other words, someone who’s lost their job or marriage as a result of opiate addiction should not consider outpatient care, as the likelihood of relapse and continued drug use is very high.

 the Take-Away